GenuinoVitto/DIGIMAP-style-transfer/README.md

 This computer vision technique is called image style transfer.
 It makes use of convolutional neural networks to recompose an image into integrating the texture of the style image.

 This project centers on creating a web application that can implement image style transfer.
 With the aid of libraries such as TensorFlow.js and Magenta.js, applying the algorithm becomes easier.
-The project makes use of the algorithm illustrated by Gatys et. al in their paper, A Neural Algorithm of Artistic Style (see References).

 ### How to Run the Application
 #### Using the Deployed Application Link